 Motorola Moto G7 XT1955-4 Variant Gets Certified by NCC

 Just yesterday, the XT1955-4 variant of the upcoming Motorola Moto G7 Power was certified by the Taiwanese NCC certification agency.
 Another upcoming Motorola smartphone has now been spotted on the NCC website, this time the XT1962-6 variant of the Moto G7.
 As with the Moto G7 Power listing on the NCC website, the Moto G7 certification does not reveal any new information regarding the device.
-It does, however, suggest that the Moto G7 series family may well be announced much sooner than expected.
+However, it suggest that the Moto G7 series family may well be announced much sooner than expected.
 Apart from the standard Moto G7 and Moto G7 Power, Motorola is also working on Moto G7 Plus and Moto G7 Play smartphones currently.

 First Look At Motorola Moto G7 Design